Larch Campbell Renshaw: Built Work

 Campbell Renshaw primarily worked on residential projects, both new construction and renovation work.
 Through the 1930s, her work consisted largely of smaller-scale residential projects.
 In 1938, she completed the restoration of a historic home in Litchfield, Connecticut, soon followed by two new residences in Darien, Connecticut.
 She also did remodeling work of a villa in Italy and one in Virginia, as well as the design of a guest house in Maryland.

-Into the 1940s, she continued to practice alone, and was featured in a display of leading architects of Connecticut – “Small Homes are the Fashion”—and was the only woman represented.
+Into the 1940s, she continued to practice alone, and was featured in a display of leading architects of Connecticut – "Small Homes are the Fashion"—and was the only woman represented.
 In 1943, she wrote a two-part piece called “Household Closets: Time-Saver Standards” for Architectural Record, and in 1947 was the executive director of the Town of Stamford Housing Authority.
 In this capacity, she oversaw the development of a veterans' village.
-In 1948, she wrote “A Thousand Women in Architecture” and several other pieces for Architectural Record, and through the 1950s designed multiple apartment buildings in Connecticut, including a garden apartment development of 23 units in New Canaan, CT in 1955.
+In 1948, she wrote “A Thousand Women in Architecture” and several other pieces for Architectural Record, and through the 1950s designed multiple apartment buildings in Connecticut, including a garden apartment development of 23 units in New Canaan, Connecticut in 1955.
 It was the first of its type in the community, and was sited to face Mead Park; and J Elliott Smith Apartments was the builder.

 By the 1962, she had moved to Florida and continued to work on residential projects including a residence in Palm Beach and in 1970 the renovation of Gulf High School in New Port Richey.